-When I was about seven years old my parents went off to a funeral while my sisters and I stayed home, as it wasn’t relatives us kids knew all that well who had died.
+When I was about seven years old my parents went off to a funeral while my sisters and I stayed home, as it wasn’t relatives we kids knew all that well who had died.
 My sisters thought it would be fun to pull out our Ouija board and contact the dearly departed and minutes after we started playing in my darkened bedroom I spotted a little girl in a white dress standing by my dresser.
-Needless to say seven year old me totally lost his shit.
+Needless to say, seven-year-old me totally lost his shit.
 I later learned that the white dress I described was the same as the one my little cousin was buried in that day.
 I still get goosebumps thinking of that day.

-How much of that was due to an over active imagination of a seven year old child?
-One can assume most of it, because kids just love to frighten themselves; when put in a certain spooky setting our little minds can conjure up worse things than even Hollywood could dream up.
-So I went in to my viewing of Hasbro and Platinum Dunes Ouija with the hope of capturing some of that childhood terror.
-Sadly it was not to be.
+How much of that was due to an overactive imagination of a seven-year-old child?
+One can assume most of it was because kids just love to frighten themselves; when put in a certain spooky setting our little minds can conjure up worse things than even Hollywood could dream up.
+So I went into my viewing of Hasbro and Platinum Dunes Ouija with the hope of capturing some of that childhood terror.
+Sadly, it was not to be the case.

 The movie begins with two little girls, Laine Morris and Debbie Galardi, playing with a Ouija board in Laine’s room.
 It’s here that we learn the three important rules from Debbie.
 These of course are brought up so that they can be broken with dire consequences later in the film.